its-niloycoder/superOS/README.md

 buesness model of code\n
-educational model of code should saparated initily this is for educational code which is version 0.*topic*.*concept* and version 1 should be the production code base
+educational model of code should saparated initily this is for educational and research code which is version 0.*topic*.*concept* and version 1 should be the production code base